 A water meter is an instrument used to measure the volume of water used by a residential and commercial building.
 It is usually installed at the entrance of a building or a group of buildings and uses the principle of volumetric flow measurement to calculate water usage.

-If you think you have a water leak, keep an eye on your water meter to see if it runs when no water is used in your home.
+If you have a water leak, keep an eye on your water meter to see if it runs when no water is used in your home.

 4. The sound of running water